Concentration Inequalities and UQ Bounds for Hypocoercive MCMC Samplers: Concentration inequalities and UQ bounds via Feynman-Kac semigroups

-We emphasize that $M_{\widehat{f}}^\dagger$ is the adjoint with respect to the $\langle\cdot,\cdot\rangle_\#$-inner product.
-Also $\nu_\pm$ and $b_\pm$ can be replaced by any upper bounds on these quantities, for example in terms of the $L^2(\mu^*)$-norm (see the calculation for the hypocoercive examples in Section \ref{sec:app} below).
+and $M_{\widehat{f}}^\dagger$ denotes the adjoint with respect to the $\langle\cdot,\cdot\rangle_\#$-inner product. \end{theorem} Note that $\nu_\pm$ and $b_\pm$ can be replaced by any upper bounds on these quantities, for example in terms of the $L^2(\mu_*)$-norm (see the calculation for the hypocoercive examples in Section \ref{sec:app} below).